nsnam/ns-3-dev-git/src/spectrum/doc/spectrum.rst

 ``SingleModelSpectrumChannel`` and ``MultiModelSpectrumChannel``.
 They both provide this functionality:

- * Propagation loss modeling, in two forms:
+ * Propagation loss modeling, in three forms:

    - you can plug models based on ``PropagationLossModel`` on these channels.
 Only linear models (where the loss value does not